 This allows for a sense of productivity that will drive greater productivity as the day wears on.
 Following Covey’s dictate that urgency and importance are easily confused, concentrate on what’s truly important, both in the here and now and for future success－delegate the rest.

 “Eat the cake first, then the icing.”

 In other words, get tasks that you know you have to do but don’t enjoy out of the way during the first half of your day－it’s the kindest way to treat yourself when trying to build a business.
+There are many different methods of remaining motivated and productive.
 With the drudgery sorted, you can maintain the feeling of optimism and enjoyment that’s essential to business success.

 Time block complex tasks when possible.

 Allocate longer tasks a given time frame; if you don’t finish within the allotted time, evaluate carefully whether you now need to postpone other responsibilities for the day, or whether you can justify finishing it up tomorrow in another allocated time slot.